Abscam: Frank Thompson

-Frank Thompson (D-NJ) was a member of the House from Trenton, New Jersey, who was indicted and convicted of accepting a bribe from an FBI agent posing as an Arab sheik.
+Frank Thompson (D-NJ) was a member of the House from Trenton, New Jersey, who was indicted and convicted of accepting a bribe from an FBI agent posing as an Arab sheikh.
 Thompson was offered money in exchange for helping the Arabs overcome certain immigration laws.
 Well-liked by his constituents, he was the longest-serving member of Congress convicted in Operation Abscam.

 Thompson abstained on the vote to expel Representative Myers, the first Congressman to be indicted.
 While most of the politicians resigned, Myers was expelled from the House, and Williams did not resign until the vote on his expulsion was almost to take place.
 Thompson himself was not expelled from the House of Representatives because he lost his re-election campaign in 1980 to Republican Chris Smith, a relatively unknown candidate who in 1978 had run against Thompson as a sacrificial lamb candidate.
 Smith won the 1980 election by a margin of 20,000 votes.
 On December 29, 1980, Thompson resigned his seat in the US House of Representatives.
-Smith has since represented Thompson's former district continuously through the 117th United States Congress.
+Smith has continuously represented Thompson's former district through the 119th United States Congress.

 On December 2, 1980, Thompson was indicted on bribery charges.
 Thompson spent $24,000 of campaign funds fighting the charges and appealing his conviction on grounds of entrapment.
 Thompson was convicted of bribery and conspiracy charges and sentenced to three years in prison, starting in 1983.
-He served two years before being released, and worked as a consultant in Washington until his death in 1989.
+He served two years before being released and worked as a consultant in Washington until he died in 1989.

 John M. Murphy

 Thompson introduced John M. Murphy to the operation.
 Murphy was from Staten Island, New York.
-He was chairman for the Committee on the Merchant Marine and Fisheries.
+He was chair of the Committee on the Merchant Marine and Fisheries.
 He accepted monetary bribes in exchange for his resources.
 Murphy's conviction differed from the other Congressmen.
-His conviction was considered "receiving an unlawful gratuity" instead of bribery but he served three years in prison for conspiracy charges only.
+His conviction was considered "receiving an unlawful gratuity" instead of bribery, but he served three years in prison for conspiracy charges only.
 Murphy was not filmed taking the $50,000 that most other participants took that day, instead arguing on tape with attorney Howard Criden about who would pick up Murphy's money for him, which Criden did at a John F. Kennedy airport hotel.

 Richard Kelly

-In 1982 the conviction of Richard Kelly was overturned on the grounds of entrapment.
+In 1982, the conviction of Richard Kelly was appealed on the grounds of entrapment.
 Kelly, the sole Republican, said that he was only pretending to be involved with the bribery from Abdul Enterprises.
 He claimed that he was conducting his own operation dealing with corruption and that the FBI was ruining his own investigation.
-However, an appeals court upheld the conviction and Kelly served 13 months in prison.
+However, an appeals court upheld the conviction, and Kelly served 13 months in prison.